loschmidt/FlexpertPymol/README.md

 Download the `.tar.gz` archive from **(TODO: link)** and install it via:

 `Plugin → Plugin Manager → Install New Plugin → Choose File...`

+Then select the downloaded `.tar.gz` file without extracting it.

 ### Post-Installation Setup